 Approaching psychotic symptoms

-Traditionally, psychotic symptoms have been separated into two large groups: positive symptoms and the negatives.
-They are called positive those that, making a comparison with someone who is not experiencing these symptoms, suppose an excess of something, and negative those that manifest themselves in the form of a deficiency.
-Although now we will go into detail, let's advance an example; Under this approach, a hallucination would be an "excess" of perception, while apathy would be a "lack" of motivation.
+Traditionally, psychotic symptoms have been separated into two large groups: positive symptoms and the negativesPositive symptoms are those that, compared to someone not experiencing these symptoms, represent an excess of something, and negative symptoms are those that manifest as a deficiency.
+Although we'll go into detail later, let's give an example: under this approach, a hallucination would be an "excess" of perception, while apathy would be a "lack" of motivation.

 In addition to these two large groups, we will also talk about other symptoms that can also appear in psychotic disorders: cognitive and affective symptoms..

-It should be remembered that, contrary to popular belief, a person with a psychotic domain disorder does not constantly experience these symptoms.
-With adequate coping and intervention strategies, they can be detected, managed and reduce the impact they have on a day-to-day basis.
-The onset of psychosis usually has a serious impact on the person and their immediate environment, however, with the proper support, most people can recover and lead a normal life.
+It's worth remembering that, contrary to popular belief, a person suffering from a psychotic disorder does not experience these symptoms constantly.
+With appropriate coping and intervention strategies, they can be detected, managed, and their impact on daily life reduced.
+The onset of psychosis often has a serious impact on the individual and their immediate family; however, with the right support, most people can recover and lead normal lives.

 Some experiences that are part of psychosis